ctruong0615/LOL25GOLD/README.md

 # League of Legends Gold Difference Analysis

-This is a final project for DSC 80 at UCSD which determines how likely a professional League of Legends Esports team is to win a match given gold differences at particular times and the number of drakes.
-Using many different forms of analysis such as statistical methods of hypothesis testing, the baseline model of a decision tree, and fairness analysis, this projects intends to foster better decision-making within the popular game to improve strategies and win rates.
+This is a final project for DSC 80 at UCSD, which determines how likely a professional League of Legends Esports team is to win a match given gold differences at particular times and the number of drakes.
+Using many different forms of analysis, such as statistical methods of hypothesis testing and predictive modeling, this project intends to foster better decision-making within the popular game to improve strategies and win rates.

 Authors: Calvin Truong and Jake Wanderer